Amir-Sa02/Ad-Selection-Optimization-with-Thompson-Sampling/README.md

 * Improved ad selection through reinforcement learning
 * Balanced exploration of all ads with exploitation of high-performing ones
 * Demonstrated a practical use case for Bayesian inference

----

-## Reference

-This project is based on the Thompson Sampling implementation in the [SuperDataScience Machine Learning A–Z™ course](https://www.udemy.com/course/machinelearning/).

----

-Let me know if you'd like help converting this to a `README.md` file or adjusting it further.